Women in Journalism Workshop 2024

 Kat Duncan, RJI Director of Innovation

 Welcome to the WIJ Workshop!
-We will spend our first session together getting to know each other a bit before diving into our weekend together.
+We will spend our few moments together getting to know each other a bit before diving into our weekend together.

 Innovate and Advocate

 Marissa Lang, Washington Post

 An inspiring discussion of how to stand up for yourself and push for what you want in a variety of circumstances — to your editor, to your sources, to your company.
 Discussion topics will include building sources in a male-dominated field, engaging communities of which you are not a part, managing up, negotiating pay and benefits, knowing the rules — and when to break them, finding mentors and more.

 How to become an independent journalist